An emerging evidence-base for art therapy in primary schools

 Research on primary-school-based art therapy around the world

 The following articles describe some of the art therapy services delivered in varying school contexts around the world.

 Art therapy to increase positive outcomes for children experiencing social, emotional, and mental health difficulties:

 Art therapy for children who have experienced traumatic events, such as migration and natural disasters:

-Art therapy practices that support children with autism spectrum disorder:
+Art therapy practices that support autistic children:

 Art therapy practices that help to address health-related problems:

 Art therapy practice that improves engagement with classroom learning: